 The Contractor shall submit a final Erection Plan to the Engineer prior to girder erection for record purposes only.
-The Contractor's Engineer shall sign and seal (1), (5), and (7) listed above in the final Erection Plan.
+The Contractor's Engineer shall electronically seal (1), (5), and (7) listed above in the final Erection Plan.
 The final Erection Plan shall be stamped "Approved for Construction" and signed by the Contractor.